 Most home cooks should sharpen their knives at least twice a year, and much more frequently if they use their knives every day.
 There are three ways to go about it.

-Method 1: Use an Electric Sharpener.
-A good quality electric sharpener is an option, but I strongly discourage their use.
+- Method 1: Use an Electric Sharpener.
+Quality electric sharpeners are an option, but I strongly discourage their use.
 First off, they remove a tremendous amount of material from your edge.
-Sharpen your knife a dozen times, and you've lost a good half-centimeter of width, throwing it off balance, and rendering any blade with a bolster (i.e. most high quality forged blades) useless.
+Sharpen your knife a dozen times, and you've lost a good half-centimeter of width, throwing it off balance, and rendering any blade with a bolster (i.e. most high-end forged blades) useless.
 Secondly, even the best models provide only an adequate edge.
-If you don't mind replacing your knives every few years and are happy with the edge they give you, they are an option.
+If you don't mind replacing your knives every few years and are happy with the edge they give you, they'll do the trick.
 But a much better choice is to...

-Method 2: Send it out to a professional.
-This is a good option—provided you have a good knife sharpener living nearby, and are willing to pay to have the services performed.
-If you plan to sharpen your blades a dozen or so times a year as I do, this can get quite expensive.
-All but the best pros also use a grinding stone, which again will take away much more material than is necessary from your blade, reducing its lifespan.
+- Method 2: Send it out to a professional.
+This is a good option, provided you have a good knife sharpener living nearby, and are willing to pay to have the services performed.
+If you plan to sharpen your blades a dozen or so times a year, as I do, this can get quite expensive.
+All but the best professionals also use a grinding stone that, again, will take away much more material than is necessary from your blade, reducing its lifespan.
 Want to forge a stronger relationship with your blade?
 Then you'll want to...

-That's where the following guide comes in.
-Get yourself some water stones, follow the instructions, and practice.
-You won't believe the difference a sharp knife can makes in your cooking.
+That's where we come in.
+Get yourself some whetstones (also commonly referred to as waterstones), follow the instructions, and practice.
+You won't believe the difference a sharp knife can make in your cooking.

 Bear in mind: The higher the grit, the sharper the edge you will get, but the more strokes it will take to get you there.